PayPal

 Accept PayPal payments in your online store.

-Payment method Countries/regions Supported payments
+| Payment method | Countries/regions | Supported payments |

-eWallet Global PayPal Wallet (funded via card, bank account, )
+| eWallet | Global | PayPal Wallet (funded by card or bank account) |

 Prerequisites

-To submit a payment using PayPal, create a PayPal payment request to the emerchantpay Genesis payment gateway.
+To submit a payment using PayPal, create a PayPal payment request to the emerchantpay payment gateway.
 Specify pay_pal as the transaction_type and the type of payment in payment_type.

-Example of passing an PayPal transaction request:
+Example of passing a PayPal transaction request:

 <?xml version=”1.0″ encoding=”UTF-8″?>